 Our solution enables customers to run payroll in Honduras while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Honduras.

 Your new employee is productive sooner, has a better hiring experience and is 100% dedicated to your team.
 You’ll have peace of mind knowing you have a team of dedicated employment experts assisting with every hire.
 Globalization Partners allows you to harness the talent of the brightest people in more than 185 countries around the world, quickly and painlessly.

-Honduras is a small country of 8 million people in Central America, bordering the Caribbean Sea and the Pacific Ocean.
+Honduras is a small country of more than 9.5 million people in Central America, bordering the Caribbean Sea and the Pacific Ocean.
 Tourists visit Honduras to scuba dive in the world’s second largest barrier reef and to visit Mayan ruins.
 Hondurans value relationships and appreciate making small talk before getting down to business.
 Do not expect meetings to follow a strict agenda–the U.S. Department of Commerce advises that meetings often feel more like social activities than business.
 Hondurans tend to have an indirect communication style and are likely to say what they think you want to hear, so you should circle back and confirm what you have been told.

 Hiring in Honduras